SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Foreword/index.rst

 Imagine you want to generate the instruction decoding of your CPU.
 It could require some fancy elaboration time algorithms to generate the less logic possible.
-But in VHDL/Verilog, your only option to do this kind of things is to write a script which generates the ``.vhd`` and ``.v`` that you want.
+But in VHDL/Verilog, your only option to do these kind of things is to write a script which generates the ``.vhd`` and ``.v`` that you want.

 There is really much to say about meta-hardware description, but the only true